Exact Support Recovery for Sparse Spikes Deconvolution: Vanishing Derivatives Pre-certificate

-It is clear that, given any discrete measure $m_0$ and $y=\Phi m_0$, if $\normi{\etaV} \leq 1$, the conditions imposed on $\etaV$ imply that $\etaV$ is a certificate for $m_0$, so that $m_0$ is a solution of~\eqref{eq-constrained-pbm}.
-But then, the minimal norm certificate $\eta_0$ too must satisfy all the constraints of \eqref{eq-vanishing-der-certif}.
-By the minimality of the norms of both $\etaV$ and $\eta_0$, we obtain that $\etaV=\eta_0$.
-Since the converse is obvious, we obtain that \textit{for any discrete measure $m_0\in \Mm(\TT)$, $\eta_0=\etaV$ if and only if $\normi{\etaV} \leq 1$ (in which case $m_0$ is a solution of \eqref{eq-constrained-pbm})}.
+The third assertion of Proposition~\ref{prop-vanish-tools} states that it is equivalent to check the Non Degenerate Source Condition on $\eta_0$ (Definition~\ref{def-ndsc}) or to check the same conditions on $\etaV$.
+In case those conditions hold, one even has $\etaV=\eta_0$ (first assertion).
+The main point of this equivalence is that the second assertion yields a practical expression to compute $\etaV$ which may be used in numerical experiments (see Section~\ref{sec-vanishing-application}).

-Proposition~\ref{prop-vanish-certif} below shows that these conditions hold when $m_0$ satisfies the Non Degenerate Source Condition.
-We first need to detail the computation of $\etaV$.
+\begin{proof} For the first assertion, we observe that if Problem~\eqref{eq-vanishing-der-certif} is feasible (and thus $\pV$ exists) and $\|\etaV\|_\infty\leq 1$, then $\etaV\in \partial{\normTV{m_0}}$ and the Source Condition holds.
+Hence, $\|\pV\|_2\geq \|p_0\|_2$.
+On the other hand the minimal norm certificate $\eta_0$ must satisfy all the constraints of \eqref{eq-vanishing-der-certif}, thus the minimality of the norms of both $\etaV$ and $\eta_0$ implies that $\etaV=\eta_0$.
+The converse implication is obvious.